Citizenry/platform/docs/tech-stack/tables-overview.md

 ---
-description: This is a list of all tables used for the Ushahidi Platform.
+description: This is a list of all tables used for the StreetSignal Platform.
 ---

 # Database \| Tables overview